Circle 3: The Praxis of Social Imaginaries. Cosmologies, Othering and Liminality

 [3] These books will be selected considering the language preferences of the participants.
 Some suggestions are: Riikka Tanner and Tuula Lind’s Käheä-ääninen tyttö (2009); Sanna Hedman’s Henry Hedman – Kärrynpyörä, taivas ja maa, (2013); Niillas Holmberg Halle Helle (2020); Nura Farah’s Aavikon tyttäret (2014) or Aurinkotyttö (2019); Elin Anna Labba’s Herrarna satte oss hit:om tvångsförflyttningarna i Sverige (2020); Elin Cullhed’s Eufori.
 En roman om Sylvia Plath (2021).

-Please let us know as soon as possible if you will have institutional support for participation, accommodation and travelling costs or if you would want to be granted a scholarship.
-The earlier you send in your request and a preliminary budget for the needed expenses, the better the chances we will be able to work with you to secure scholarships!
-People with institutional placement in the Nordic/ Baltic region are given priority in scholarships as we partner with Nordplus for this event.
+Please also let us know if you will have institutional support for participation, accommodation and travel costs or if you would want to be granted a scholarship.
+The earlier you send in your request, the better the chances will be for us to work with you to secure scholarships!
+People with institutional placement in the Nordic/Baltic region are given priority in scholarships as we have funders supporting Nordic collaborations.

-We thank the Otto A. Malm Foundation, Nordplus and Åbo Akademi University Foundation for their support of our study circle.
+We want to Thank the Polin Institute of Theological Research, Otto A. Malm foundationNordplus, Gustaf Packalén Minnesfond, Jubileumsfonden and Åbo Akademi University Foundation for supporting the research and events of this study circle.

 Välkomna till vår studiecirkel!